915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 9\.6\.
 Private Variables

-âPrivateâ instance variables that cannot be accessed except from inside an object donât exist in Python.
+“Private” instance variables that cannot be accessed except from inside an object don’t exist in Python.
 However, there is a convention that is followed by most Python code: a name prefixed with an underscore (e.g. `_spam`) should be treated as a non\-public part of the API (whether it is a function, a method or a data member).
 It should be considered an implementation detail and subject